kavia-common/network-management-5556-5684/BackendAPIService/tests/README.md

 Notes:
 - Tests stub MongoDB calls using monkeypatch and a FakeCollection; no live DB required.
 - Flask app is assembled inside the app fixture using flask-smorest blueprints from app.routes.
-- Endpoints covered: /devices CRUD+ping and /, /health/db, /health/devices-summary.
+- Endpoints covered: /devices CRUD+ping and /, /health, /health/db, /health/devices-summary.
+- Health endpoints always return HTTP 200; DB status is indicated via db_status in responses.